ntop/PF_RING/doc/README.timeline.md

 ```
 n2disk -i eth1 -o /storage/n2disk/eth1 -I -A /storage/n2disk/eth1/timeline
 ```

+For additional options please refer to the n2disk documentation.

 ## Using the "timeline" module
 In order to tell PF_RING that you want to select the timeline module, you should use the "timeline:" prefix